keptn/lifecycle-toolkit/docs/content/en/docs/install/_index.md

 ![deployment trace](assets/deploymenttrace.png)

+## More control over KeptnApp

+You may have noticed that the `KeptnApp` Custom Resources are created automatically by KLT.

+The lifecycle toolkit automatically groups workloads into `KeptnApp` by looking for matching `part-of` annotations.
+Any workloads with the same `part-of` annotation is said to be `part-of` the same `KeptnApp`.

+However, you can override this automatic behaviour by creating a custom `KeptnApp` CRD.
+In this way, you are in full control of what constitutes a Keptn Application.
+See [Define a Keptn Application](../implementing/integrate/) for more information.

 ## TODO

 - What's next?
   Metrics server tutorial?
   Pre and post evaluation tasks?
 - Cleanup instructions (`kind delete cluster`)